Could you take a picture?

 Material

-Modified used LCD screens, Electronics
+Modified LCD screens, Electronics

 Size